-Problem: Turkey still frozen on Thanksgiving morning?
+Problem: The turkey is still frozen on Thanksgiving morning.

 Problem: The turkey begins to burn while it's roasting.

-- What went wrong: It could be that your oven needs to be calibrated and that you've been roasting it at a much higher temperature than you thought.
+What went wrong: It could be that your oven needs to be calibrated and that you've been roasting it at a much higher temperature than you thought.
 (Note to self: purchase an oven thermometer.)
 Or you may be relying on one of those "pop-ups" to tell you when the turkey is done, which aren't as reliable as a meat thermometer inserted into the turkey.

 Problem: The turkey meat is dry.

 What went wrong: The turkey breast meat often dries out before the drumsticks are cooked.

 What to do: Carve turkey slices and moisten with turkey or chicken stock.
 Cover and heat in the oven OR cover your turkey slices with extra gravy.
 Don't toss out the dry meat; use it for turkey soup or turkey salad.